TinasheMTapera/PSY-Homework-Assignments/README.md

 # PSY-Homework-Assignments
-Documentation of the Rmd notebook of any assignments I can do in R. Allows me time to practice writing up Rmarkdown and regular markdown docs, practice with version control, and document my learning in class.
+Documentation of the Rmd notebook of any assignments I can do in R. Allows me time to practice writing in markdown and R-markdown docs, practice with version control, and document my learning in class.

 This git includes homework assignments from the following classes at Drexel University: